Science News Roundup: Tiny meteoroid bops $10 billion Webb space telescope; NASA to launch rockets from Australia's north for scientific studies and more | Science-Environment

 Science News Roundup: Tiny meteoroid bops $10 billion Webb space telescope; NASA to launch rockets from Australia's north for scientific studies and more

-France's signing of the pact, called the Artemis Accords, will mark one of the most significant endorsements yet of Washington's effort to shape international legal norms and standards for exploring the lunar surface, said the sources, who asked not to be identified.
+The little space rock hit the $10 billion telescope sometime in late May and left a small but noticeable effect in the telescope's data, NASA said in a statement, adding that it was the fifth and largest hit to the telescope since its December launch.
 Astronomers ponder 'cosmic mystery' over powerful radio wave bursts Powerful bursts of radio waves emanating from a distant dwarf galaxy that were detected using a massive telescope in China are moving scientists closer to solving what one called a "cosmic mystery" that has lingered for years.

 Following is a summary of current science news briefs.